 CINEMA, TELEVISION, AND EMERGING MEDIA STUDIES

-The 2022 Emmy Awards is previewed by Stephane Dunn, director of the Cinema, Television, and Emerging Media Studies Program (CTEMS)
+The 2022 Emmy Awards is previewed by Stephane Dunn, chair of the Cinema, Television, and Emerging Media Studies Department (CTEMS)

-Storytelling is the foundation for the intellecutal and artistic study of film and television.
+Storytelling is the foundation for the intellectual and artistic study of film and television.

 Students in the Cinema, Television, and Emerging Media Studies Program develop critical thinking, global awareness, and advanced skills in critical thinking, industry knowledge, global awareness and advanced writing and storytelling skills.

 CTEMS also explores the history of national and international cinema, film production, African American cinema, and politics in Hollywood.
 The curriculum places a strong emphasis on screenwriting and students learn film and television history and culture, scriptwriting for film and television cinematic language, film production, film theory and criticism, African American film, classical Hollywood cinema, global cinema, and producing.